Elizabeth Paul

 Brief Life History of Elizabeth

-When Elizabeth Paul was born about 1796, in Barrington, Somerset, England, United Kingdom, her father, William Paul, was 25 and her mother, Elizabeth Broad, was 21.
+When Elizabeth Paul was born about 1796, in Barrington, Somerset, England, United Kingdom, her father, William Paul, was 25 and her mother, Elizabeth England, was 26.
 She married William Dabinett on 28 January 1817, in Barrington, Somerset, England, United Kingdom.
 They were the parents of at least 2 daughters.
 She lived in Seavington St Michael, Somerset, England, United Kingdom in 1861.
 She died in December 1872, in Barrington, Somerset, England, United Kingdom, at the age of 77, and was buried in Barrington, Somerset, England, United Kingdom.

 Photos and Memories (0)